 To satisfy my curiosity, I took to my keyboard and started typing away my queries.
 Here are some interesting details that helped me judge these water ionizers better.

-- Low ORP water is highly antioxidant and capable of fighting free radicals in the body.
-Look for a water ionizer that produces highly negative ORP water.
+• Low ORP water (again, oxidation reduction potential) is highly antioxidant and capable of fighting free radicals in the body.
+Look for a water ionizer with a highly negative ORP.

-- Molecular hydrogen in ionized water has healing properties as it neutralizes free radicals in the body.
-It enhances the health benefits by many folds.
+• Molecular hydrogen in ionized water has healing properties because it neutralizes free radicals in the body.
+It enhances manifold health benefits.
 Free hydrogen can only be retained in water for a limited time.

 Step 3: Online reviews